Lioness resting on tree in woodland - big cat species are among those critically endangered

 Deforestation also threatens monarch butterflies, and their population continues to decline.
 As pollinators, monarch butterflies are vital to the survival of many ecosystems, especially in their migration route.
 The decrease in the species' population could potentially affect the production of staple fruits and vegetables.

-Aside from deforestation, herbicide on the milkweed plant, the monarch butterflies’ primary food source, also endangers them.
-Climate change also affects the temperature in their migration path, which heavily influences their survival.
+Aside from deforestation, herbicide on the milkweed plant, the monarch butterflies' primary food source, also endangers them.
+Climate change also affects the temperature in their migration path, heavily influencing their survival.

 How Can You Help?